johnrudolph/beast-master/rules.md

 # Gameplay

 Colossi's gameplay simply consists of player turns.
-Continue taking turns until each player has taken 15 turns.
+Continue taking turns until any player has reached one of the 3 victory conditions.

 ## Colossus Turn